phette23/c4l21-learn-to-love-the-command-line/content/092-further-learning.md

 We covered the surface of many topics but here are a few I didn't have enough time for:

+- standard error (stderr), a separate output stream that commands have when things go wrong
+- silencing command output with `>/dev/null` (writing to a special "null" file)
 - array variables
 - [string manipulation](https://tldp.org/LDP/abs/html/string-manipulation.html) using variables like finding string length with `${#NAME}`, substrings like `${NAME:4}` and `${NAME:4:2}` (starts at index of first number and runs the length of second number), removing characters `${NAME:test}` to remove "test" from the front of "testname" for instance while `${NAME%name}` removes "name" from the back of "testname" (this can be useful to strip file extensions e.g. `${FILENAME%.jpg}`)
 - parsing command-line arguments with `getopts`
-- the special Internal Field Separator `$IFS` variable which changes how Bash considers the separators between words in a sentence e.g. `LIST=one:two:three; IFS=':'; for N in $LIST; do echo $N; done` prints "one", "two", "three" on separate lines because a colon `:` is used as a separate instead of a space
+- the special Internal Field Separator `$IFS` variable which changes how Bash considers the separators between words in a sentence e.g. `LIST=one:two:three; IFS=':'; for N in $LIST; do echo $N; done` prints "one", "two", "three" on separate lines because a colon `:` is used as a separator instead of a space

 ## GLAM Software

 These are tools that may be particularly relevant for people in the <abbr title="Galleries, Libraries, Archives, and Museums">GLAM</abbr> space, though many of them are generically relevant tools that simply improve the quality of your command line life.

-The number one most frustrating thing about the command line, for me, has always been installing and configuring software.
+The most frustrating thing about the command line, for me, has always been installing and configuring software.
 Getting things running, particularly in a Windows environment but often on Mac too, can be a struggle.
 My advice is to 1) search the web for solutions because you are not the first with your problem, 2) ask for help on [the Code4Lib Slack](https://code4lib.org/slack), 3) check that executables are on your `$PATH`, and 4) do not let  frustration dissuade you from trying.
 {: .warn}

 ### Improved Fundamentals